alvarormoya/mac-dev-setup/README.md

 OS X High Sierra comes with [PHP](http://php.net/) 7.1 out of the box.
 In case you want to update it, follow these steps:

 1. Install the latest version:

     $ curl -s http://php-osx.liip.ch/install.sh | bash -s 7.2

 2. In order for the command line to use the new version of PHP you will need to update your PATH:

     $ export PATH=/usr/local/php5/bin:$PATH

 ### Composer

 Composer is a cross-platform dependency manager for PHP libraries.
-This article will explain how to install it on OS X and add an alias so you can use it from anywhere.
-To install, simply run:
+To install it, simply run:

     $ curl -sS https://getcomposer.org/installer | php

-It lets you use it through php composer.phar.
-To use it globally and simply writing composer, do the following:
+It lets you use it through `php composer.phar`.
+To use it globally and simply writing `composer`, do the following:

     $ sudo mv composer.phar /usr/local/bin/composer